 Kath & Kimderella

 We all knew that the small screen could not contain the Foxy Ladies from Fountain Gate!
-After completing work on Kath & Kim series 2,3,4 and the telemovie… the big screen was the natural progression.
+After completing work on Kath & Kim series 2,3,4 and the telemovie.
+Kath & Kimderella on the big screen was the only progression.
 Creating graphics to transform you into their world involved anything from newspapers, signage, photographs, packaging to websites.

 The Children of the Silk Road